OS 2200: Batch

 While the OS 2200 job control language does not support full programmability, it does allow dynamic additions of sequences of control language through an @ADD control statement.
 The file to be added may have been created by the same job immediately preceding adding it.
 The @ADD and most other control statements may also be submitted from within a running program via an API.
 Additional programmability is available indirectly through the use of the Symbolic Stream Generator (SSG).
 SSG is a programming language for manipulating and creating text files from input parameters and system information.
 It is used heavily for configuration management (make) processing and other functions where text images need to be created programmatically.
 The resulting output can be "@ADD"ed in the same run thus providing the indirectly programmable runstream.

+SSG was originally created by Univac for the creation of Operating System (OS) updates.
+It was later adopted by the general user community for the creation of complex batch and real-time computer processes.
+The sources could recursively reference additional sources, providing wide flexibility in input parsing.
+The rules for output creation were also in source files, with similar levels of dynamic input capability.
+Interpretation of the multiple input sources allowed for dynamic creation of output stream content.
+Complex recursive processes could be applied to create program source code, job execution sequences, simulated dynamic input from virtual consoles, and in general provide scripting capabilities reminiscent of the Unix grep and yacc tools.

 Operator commands are available to change both the backlog and execution priorities of runs.
 As all operator commands are available by API to suitably privileged users, this can be automated or controlled by a remote administrator.

 Deadline is a special case of batch.
 A deadline run looks just like any other batch run except that a deadline time is specified on the @RUN or @START control statement.
 The deadline time is used in conjunction with the maximum SUPS (time estimate) on the control statement.
 A deadline job runs at normal batch priorities unless or until it appears that it could miss its deadline time.
 Then the more the mismatch between time until the deadline and remaining SUPS, the higher the priority.
 While deadline can’t totally shut off transactions and has no effect on real time, it can effectively shut off most other processing in the system if necessary to achieve its goal.